emanuelfeld/poirot/README.rst

     python setup.py test

-To test multiple Python versions (current we aim to support 2.7, 3.3, 3.4, and 3.5), you will need each installed in your environment.
-Install the `tox <https://pypi.python.org/pypi/tox>`_ package with pip or easy_install, then simply run it with:
+To test multiple Python versions at once (current we aim to support 2.7, 3.3, 3.4, and 3.5), you will need each installed in your environment (I recommend using `pyenv <https://github.com/yyuu/pyenv>`_).

+The `tox <https://pypi.python.org/pypi/tox>`_ package will let you run the tests in one go.
+Install tox with pip or easy_install, then simply run it with:

 .. code:: bash

     tox

+It uses the `tox.ini file <https://github.com/DCgov/poirot/blob/master/tox.ini>`_ to know what to do.